What is Schedule 80 Pipe?

 Schedule 80 pipe dimensions, exhibit thicker walls compared to lower Schedules such as Schedule 40 and Schedule 20.
 That’s why these pipes have smaller internal diameters along with certain values of ODs.

-The pressure rating for Schedule 80 pipes often reaches several thousand PSIs as well in some cases.
+The pressure rating for Schedule 80 steel pipes often reaches several thousand PSIs as well in some cases.
 All in all, these pipes are versatile and have uses in multiple industries.

 dimensions and thickness of Schedule 80 Pipes